instedd/cdx/_posts/2014-06-04-query-events.md

 # Unknown values

-If a field value is not specified, the keyword used to represent it in filters must be _'nil'_.
+If a field value is not specified, the keyword used to represent it in filters must be _'null'_.

 If the value is specified, but impossible to determine at the moment of the test, the keyword used to represent it is _'unknown'_

-`/events?gender=male,unknown,nil`
+`/events?gender=male,unknown,null`

-The response must include all the unknown values, buy skip the nil ones.
+The response must include all the unknown values, and null values.

 When grouping, a bucket must be include for all elements that fall into the unknown or nil buckets.

 `/events?group_by=gender,result`

-Assuming gender values of male, female, unknown and nil and result values of positive and negative, an expected result could be:
+Assuming gender values of male, female, unknown and null, and result values of positive and negative, an expected result could be:

 `{
   "total_count" : 55,